 Its anti-inflammatory effect may help prevent the chronic inflammation involved in the onset of cancer (

 Studies suggest that EGCG in green tea may have a beneficial effect against cancer cells in head and neck tumors, as well as in lung, prostate, breast, colorectal, and pancreatic cancer cells (

 In contrast, coffee’s CGA may have beneficial effects against liver, endometrial, and skin cancers (

 Weight loss effects

 Coffee’s CGA and green tea’s EGCG, together with caffeine, provide both drinks with weight loss properties.

-Animal studies show that CGA may lower insulin, blood cholesterol, and triglycerides in the blood.
-It may also decrease levels of leptin — a hunger-regulating hormone — leading to reduced weight and visceral fat (
+Animal studies show that CGA may lower insulin, blood cholesterol, and triglycerides in the blood, as well as reducing weight and visceral fat (

 Similarly, animal studies show that EGCG also leads to weight loss and reduced visceral fat by promoting fat breakdown (